 |Image: Humbolt State University|

 Fire suppression has hurt old growth Redwood Forests, human corporate greed has done that.
 Did you notice what was said about the cause for the reduction and decline of old growth redwood forests ?
 Here it is again: An estimated 95% or more of the original old-growth redwood forest has been cut.
 While it's true that fire can open cones as we all know, given ancient Redwood Trees age over countless thousands of years, wouldn't it be reasonable to believe other factors also may have spread young newly germinated Redwood Trees across the landscape ?
 Douglas Squirrels and other wildlife are great candidates.
-Given the lief of these once pristine Redwood Forests and the Fossil records which show just how extensive many types of Redwoods once were over 1000s upon 1000s of millennia, it's reasonable to assume more than fire has had a play in their survival and development, especially given the fact that most ancient forests were so wet.
+Given the belief of these once pristine Redwood Forests and the Fossil records which show just how extensive many types of Redwoods once were over 1000s upon 1000s of millennia, it's reasonable to assume more than fire has had a play in their survival and development, especially given the fact that most ancient forests were so wet.
+The not so ancient Megafauna which were killed by indigenous North America tribal peoples most likely played the biggest rle.
+Plants and animals need more interactions for the benefit of each other.
 The moment you hear someone dogmatically insisting such and such is the only way things happen, it's a cue for they don't have all the facts and wouldn't want them anyway, even if they do exist at all.
 Here is a great link for those interested in some historical research on Redwood ecology.
 Though it's title enlists fire ecology, it's got other clues which should lead one to understand that not all knowledge is presently etched in stone.